-Basic net (loss)/income per unit is calculated by dividing net income by the weighted average number of units outstanding for the year.
-The dilutive effect of the convertible debentures is determined by considering both the holders' option to convert these debentures into units and the issuer's option to redeem these debentures by issuing units.
-The diluted net (loss)/income per unit calculation considers both of these options and discloses the more dilutive of the two options.
+Basic net income/(loss) per unit is calculated by dividing net income by the weighted average number of units outstanding for the year.
+The dilutive effect of the convertible debentures is determined by considering both the holder's option to convert these debentures into units and the issuer's option to redeem these debentures by issuing units.
+The diluted net income/(loss) per unit calculation considers both of these options and discloses the more dilutive of the two options.